modesttree/Projeny/README.md

     * SphereMover
         * ProjectSettings

 Each folder in the UnityProjects directory represents an actual Unity3D project.
 Note that they each have the familiar ProjectSettings directory but they do not yet have an Assets directory.
 This is because these projects have not been initialized yet by Projeny.
 You'll also notice a file named Projeny.yaml at the root of the folder structure.
-This is a simple text file that is used to specify Projeny configuration settings
+This is a simple text file that is used to specify Projeny configuration settings.

-To initialize one of these unity projects we must run projeny from the command line.
+To initialize these unity projects we must run projeny from the command line.
 Open up command prompt or powershell and navigate to the root directory (the same directory where you will find Projeny.yaml).
-Then execute `prj --project CubeMover --updateLinks` (or the shortened form `prj -p CubeMover -ul`).
+Then execute `prj --init`.
 If the prj command is not found, check that it has been added to your windows PATH variable, as mentioned in the <a href="#installation">install instructions</a>.
+All this command does is initialize some of the the directory links for these projects.

-Now if we look at our CubeMover project again, we see that some new folders have been added
+If we look at our project folders again, we see that a bunch of new folders appear to have been added.
+Let's look at the CubeMover project in particular:

 * UnityProjects
     * CubeMover